stefanhuber/giftsnippet/README.md

 ![Moodle Question](./docs/moodle.png "Moodle Question")

-To generate the data uri images from real source code files and keep the in sync with a gift file `giftsnippet` can be used.
+To generate the data uri images from real source code files or existing images and keep it in sync with a gift file `giftsnippet` can be used.

 ## Installation